ebenefuenf/quma/docs/query.rst

-If you are only interested in the number of row in a result you can pass a :class:`Query` object to the :func:`len()` function. quma also includes a convinience method called :meth:`count()`.
+If you are only interested in the number of row in a result you can pass a :class:`Query` object to the :func:`len()` function. quma also includes a convenience method called :meth:`count()`.
 Some drivers (like pycopg2) support the ``rowcount`` property of PEP249 which specifies the number of rows that the last execute produced.
-If it is available it will be used to to determine the number of rows.
-Otherwise a fetchall will be executed and passed to :func:`len` to get the number.
+If it is available it will be used to determine the number of rows, otherwise a fetchall will be executed and passed to :func:`len` to get the number.

 .. code-block:: python